Residential and commercial electrical services when you need them and at the right price.

+Is aluminum wiring safe?
 Aluminum wiring is an acceptable wiring choice if properly installed and used in the correct application.
 Aluminum is a good conductor of electricity.
-It is light weight, strong and much cheaper than copper.
-The power supply lines providing power to your home are aluminum as is almost the entire BC Hydro power grid.
+It is light weight, strong, and much cheaper than copper.
+The power supply lines providing power to your home are aluminum, as is almost the entire BC Hydro power grid.
 Today, stranded aluminum cable is usually used for main distribution wiring or feeder lines to bring electricity to the home.
-Aluminum wire itself is considered reliable when used in the right application and if it is carefully and correctly installed and maintained.
+Aluminum wire itself is considered reliable when used in the right application and is carefully and correctly installed and maintained.
+If you are unsure how to use electrical aluminum wiring, we recommend contacting your local residential licensed electrician.

 Aluminum tends to oxidize when exposed to air, resulting in overheating, and eventually failure at the termination points.
-Aluminum is not as resilient as copper and also has a higher rate of expansion, which can cause loose terminations and connections, resulting in possible arcing, melting and even fire.
-Breakage, due to improper stripping of the wires or over-tightening of the splices during the installation stage, has created further problems.
+Aluminum wiring is not as resilient as copper and also has a higher rate of expansion, which can cause loose terminations and connections, resulting in possible arcing, melting and even fire.
+Breakage, due to improper stripping of the wires or over-tightening of the splices during the installation stage, can create further problems.
 Because of these concerns, aluminum wire is now banned from use in branch circuit wiring.
 Insurance companies are wary of homes with aluminum wiring and most companies require a complete electrical safety inspection by a trained and certified electrical contractor before policies are sold or renewed.
-Electrical modifications are usually needed and in some cases complete rewiring is recommended to reduce the risk of a house fire.
+Electrical modifications are usually needed and, in some cases, complete rewiring is recommended to reduce the risk of a house fire.

 Some symptoms that may indicate aluminum wiring problems are: